zentrocdot/artificial-intelligence-tools/README.md

 ## Introductory Words

 <p align="justify">This is a new created repository for my <it>Artificial Intelligence</it> (AI) tools.
 At the moment one can only find some <code>Bash</code> scripts in this repository.
 In the future one will find also <code>Python</code> scripts in it.
-I already have use cases for <code>Python</code>, but I haven't had the time to delve into them yet.
-Some time ago I started to use AI for image generation.
+I already have use cases for <code>Python</code>, but I haven't had the time to delve into them yet.</p>

+<p align="justify">Some time ago I started to use AI for image generation.
 This is an extension of my ability to use photos, image graphics, pixel graphics and vector graphics.
 I create Non-Fungible Token (NFT) for myself from some selected AI-generated images.
 This repository contains scripts or programs that I am using to simplify my work both in generating AI images and minting NFTs.</p>

 ## Software in Use

 <p align="justify">I am currently using <code>Stable Diffusion</code> [3] as AI Generator and <code>Easy Diffusion</code> [2] and <code>AUTOMATIC1111</code> [1] as AI Web UI.</p>

+<p align="justify">I started my journey into the world of AI image generation with Easy Diffusion.
+At the moment I am using AUTOMATIC1111 and I am impressed by the possibilities it offers.</p>

+<p align="justify">In the near future I will test other tools as well.
+For the moment, however, I have by no means exhausted the possibilities offered by AUTOMATIC1111.</p>

 # References